What type of events do you service?

-We have access to all the major music outlets, Apple, Amazon, Google Play, etc. However, if the song isn’t available to us whatsoever, we may ask you to reach out to a family member, friend, or co worker that may own it or could purchase it for us.
+We have access to all the major music outlets, Spotify, Apple, Amazon, Google Play, etc. However, if the song isn’t available to us whatsoever, we may ask you to reach out to a family member, friend, or co worker that may own it or could purchase it for us.
 These instances are rare, but when they do happen, it’s usually a song that is foreign, or so obscure that it wasn’t ever made digital.
 Regardless, we will make every effort possible to get what ever song you desire on your night of.

 Can the client submit a do-not-play list?

-We recommend they do.
+Yes, we actually recommend they do.
 There are always a few songs, genres, or artists that clients don’t want to hear, and we like to know what those are ahead of time.